JudaB/my-code-example/README.md

 ## Description

-This repository contains the home assignment "py-word-counter" it utilize to show practical understanding for the following concerpts python, kubernets,helm, ingress, bash script, gitops, argo,CICD
+This repository contains the home assignment "py-word-counter" it utilize to show practical understanding for the following concerpts python, kubernets,helm, bash, gitops, argo

 The assignment goal is to use Python code inside Docker that will run as a REST API and return the most common words in txt files.
 During the development process, I utilized k3d to set up a Kubernetes cluster.
 In order to adopt a GitOps approach, I added ArgoCD to deploy the application chart in the Kubernetes cluster.